salihgueler/brewrewards/docs/architecture.md

 - S3 provides virtually unlimited storage for images
 - AppSync automatically scales to handle API requests
 - Serverless architecture eliminates infrastructure management

+## Development Environment

+For local development, the application requires:

+1. **AWS Configuration**:
+   - Valid AWS credentials with appropriate permissions
+   - Environment variables for service endpoints and IDs
+   - No mock data or fallbacks - real AWS services are required

+2. **Error Handling**:
+   - Descriptive error messages when services are not configured
+   - Clear instructions for setting up required services
+   - Graceful degradation when services are unavailable

 ## Future Enhancements